The LG G3 Lollipop update has started rolling out in the UK, assuming your handset is tied to Vodafone that is.

 With the Android 5.0 patch having hit G3 handsets in Poland last month, the eagerly awaited software update has started filtering out to UK-based devices in recent days.

-However, although the QHD display packing LG G3 is available to buy through a number of networks – as well on a SIM-free basis – the G3 Lollipop update is exclusively available to Vodafone customers at present.
+However, although the QHD display packing LG G3 is available to buy through a number of networks – as well on a SIM-free basis –

 We have contacted LG for a timeframe of when other networks will start offering the G3 Lollipop update and will update this post accordingly when we know more.